LIVE SPORTS DIRECTION

 Other eminent broadcast directors would be invited to hold sessions and share their experiences and viewpoint.

 The Professional Equipment

 Live TV Simulator XT3

 Based on EVS technology, the XT3 Live TV Simulator is a tool to re-create the experience of live direction within a controlled environment.
 It includes two EVS XT3 live video servers with two remotes and an IP director – enabling up to 12 ISO camera feeds in High Definition 1080i format for ingest/playout, instant replay and slow-motion tools and a Dyvi live video switcher.
 The system allows a single production operator to create replays, control audio, cut together a live feed with a built-in video switcher and even add graphics to live programming.

 The X-One enables up to 6 ISO camera feeds in High Definition 1080i format for ingest/playout.
 Based on EVS technology of X-One, the Unified Live Production Simulator can import any other media files.
 X-One features a contextualised user interface (UI) that adapts to the type of production on which it is deployed.
 This allows a single operator to manage graphics, audio and replays with ease.

-Broadcast Academy will endeavour to ensure minimal risks due to the current Covid-19 situation.
-At any given time, keeping in mind the health and security of our participants, we may organise certain sessions online, and the rest, particularly the practical aspect of the training, face-to-face.
-The participants will be notified prior to any such changes in the method of delivery of the courses.
+Broadcast Academy endeavoured to ensure minimal risks due to the current Covid-19 situation.
+At any given time, keeping in mind the health and security of our participants, we may reorganise our sessions to meet CDC guidelines.
+The participants were notified prior to any such changes.